milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Children

-Our services are not intended for—and we don’t direct them to—anyone under 13.
+Our services are not intended for — and we don’t direct them to — anyone under 13.
 And that’s why we do not knowingly collect personal information from anyone under 13.
 In addition, we may limit how we collect, use, and store some of the information of EEA and UK users between 13 and 16.
 In some cases, this means we will be unable to provide certain functionality to these users.
 If we need to rely on consent as a legal basis for processing your information and your country requires consent from a parent, we may require your parent’s consent before we collect and use that information.

 Revisions to the Privacy Policy